Haliastur/support-engineer/content/_index.md

 * *Debug a customer's build using a programming language and framework that you've never seen before*

-    > I throughly enjoy learning new things and problem solving.
+    > I enjoy learning new things and problem-solving.
 Debugging is like a puzzle game, adding a new language or framework is like playing on hard-mode.

 #### Least Favourite

-* *Receive occasional phone calls requesting support from our highest-value customers*

-    > This would be challenging and possibly a high-pressure situation, however it is something that I would not shy away from.

 * *Deliver a talk to many people you don't know at a conference or meetup*

     > Public speaking is a challenge that pushes me outside my comfort zone.
 I have delivered talks in the past and would like to grow my skills and confidence in this area.

-* *Respond to 60+ support requests via email or chat every day*

-    > Initially I would find it challenging to respond to and resolve large volumes of support requests.
-However, I know that this is something I will be able to confidently manage as I become more experienced in this role.

 * *Create video tutorials to help teach users a specific feature or use case*

     > I wanted to list this as 'favourite' as I would enjoy this task, but I am not overly-confident recording screencasts.
 Creating video tutorials is an area that I would like to learn and practice.

 * *Help manage communications during a service outage*

-    > This is a time when you'll be dealing with upset customers who demand answers.
+    > I work well under pressure, however, this is a time when you'll be dealing with upset customers who demand answers.
 It is a stressful time for everyone involved.

+* *Receive occasional phone calls requesting support from our highest-value customers*

+    > I would be excited and confident to solve problems for our highest-value customers, however, this would be a challenging, high-pressure situation and would come with a little extra dose of urgency and imposter-syndrome.

+* *Choose 5 least-favourite tasks*

+    > This is by far my least-favourite task!

 ---